eco

 Water savings per query

-Each AI query to a traditional data center uses approximately 250 mL of cooling water — the midpoint of the 200–300 mL range identified by researchers at the University of California, Riverside for GPT-4 class models.
-Eco’s local and contributor paths avoid the data-center evaporative cooling footprint used in this estimate.
-Individual devices still consume electricity and may have ordinary hardware cooling.
+Each AI query to a traditional data center is estimated to use about 250 mL of cooling water — the midpoint of the 200–300 mL range identified by researchers at the University of California, Riverside for GPT-4 class models.
+When the model runs on your own device, that query never reaches a data center and so avoids this evaporative-cooling footprint.
+Your device still consumes electricity and may warm up under ordinary hardware cooling.

 What we don’t count

 We don’t claim carbon offsets.
-We don’t estimate energy savings — there are too many variables in consumer hardware configurations to make honest claims.
-We report only what we can directly measure.
+We don’t publish a precise per-query energy saving — there are too many variables in consumer hardware configurations to make an honest figure.
+We report only the water estimate, clearly labeled as an estimate.

 Our methodology is deliberately conservative.
 We'd rather understate our impact than overclaim it.
 All source code — including the calculation you see on this page — is open source under AGPL-3.0.